-Here are the complete lists of talent and ascension materials for Childe in Genshin Impact.
-He can switch stances at will and has two distinct modes of attack at his disposal.
-Learn more about his talent stats, base stats, constellations, and community ratings on this page.
+Here are the complete lists of Tartaglia (Childe) materials for his ascension and talents in Genshin Impact.
+Learn more about his talent scaling stats, base stats, constellations, and community ratings on this page.

 – Dedicated main DPS for Hydro element.